 And whilst it is easier said than done, it’s crucial you identify the sensation of greed when it comes, acknowledge it, and let it go.

-Logic and being rational with take you further than ‘making a little more’.
+Logic and being rational will take you further than ‘making a little more’.

 It’s not worth it.
 You’re not a greedy pig.
 Stick to your plan.

 Patience is integral to discipline and it is crucial that you have patience with your journey and your positions.